awsdocs/aws-cost-management-user-guide/doc_source/advanced.md

 # Choosing Advanced Options<a name="advanced"></a>

 You can customize how you view your data in Cost Explorer using **Advanced Options** to include or exclude specific types of data\.
-The following types of data are included by default:
+The following types of data are included by default\.

 **Refunds**
 Any refunds that you received\.
 Refunds are listed as a separate line item in the data table\.
 They do not appear as an item in the chart because they represent a negative value in the calculation of your costs\.
 The chart displays only positive values\.